rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### config/environments/production.rb

 Again, most of the changes below are for the asset pipeline.
-You can read more about these in the "Asset Pipeline":asset_pipeline.html guide.
+You can read more about these in the [Asset Pipeline](asset_pipeline.html) guide.

 ```ruby
 # Compress JavaScripts and CSS